The Lie That Shattered My Life

 If you aren’t to the point where you feel safe in sharing your story, that’s okay.
 We’re all at different places on this journey.
 If you are struggling to find someone to share your story with, read this post on how to find a safe person.
 For tips on setting boundaries, read this post.

 You can also find a safe place to share your story in our Betrayal Trauma Recovery Groups and Individual Sessions.
-Each session is led by an APSATS-trained coach.
+Each session is led by a Certified Betrayal Trauma Specialist.
 They can help you on every step of your journey.

 Books to help you understand what you’re going through and find healing can be found here.